Fideicomiso: the 50-year bank trust

 Escritura: the formal title deed

 Closing is signed in front of a notario público (a federally-licensed legal officer, not just a notary).
-Notario verifies the title chain, confirms tax payments, holds escrow, and registers the new deed.
-Stewart Title de México provides title insurance on every MWH transaction as a backstop against title defects.
+The notario verifies the title chain, confirms tax payments, holds escrow, and registers the new deed.
+Title insurance is arranged through established providers on every transaction as a backstop against title defects.

 RAN dominio-pleno: the land verification